jasonbayton/11ty/_src/projects/managed-settings/support/get-started.md

 ## Configure the application

 1. Once selected, open the application configuration for MANAGED SETTINGS, and switch to managed configuration setup.
-2. You may now de-select any Settings intents you don't wish to provide access to, define a support email address, and optionally a support message.
+2. You may now select any Settings intents you wish to provide access to, define a support email address, and optionally a support message.

+**Note: If you simply import managed config and save, the MANAGED SETTINGS application will remove access to all intents, showing a blank screen**.

 <div class="callout">
 <div class="callout-heading">Formatting support messages</div>